deep-sec/tw/styling-guide-snippet.md

 strong and vibrant.
 There are a few reasons for our writing style choices.
 In particular, we want to optimize for:

-- **Non-native speakers** - Literal translations do not mean the same thing in different countries or regions.
+- **Non-native speakers** - Translations are not literal in different countries or regions.

 - **2am, half awake operators** - Flowery sentences is not helpful when trying to get a system back online.